 As our primary information source, our discovery of the world often starts with the screen, and it is beginning to affect the way that we think and behave.

-Cognitive Sensations presents a series of discussions, artworks and debates investigating the physiological and psychological changes that are occurring in humans as a result of the digital age.
+Cognitive Sensations is a project and online platform, exploring the intersection between art, science and digital culture.
 How do our cultural digital influences transform our relationship with the physical world, and what does this mean for our future?
+Contributors to the blog span scientists, educators, cultural theorists, artists and creative practitioners, reflecting the relevance of these issues across different disciplines.

 Fields of Perception – 20th November 2018, THECUBE